Bear claw: Ingredients and shape

 Most Danishes include the same basic ingredients such as eggs, yeast, flour, milk, sugar, and butter.
 The bear claw is also made with "sweet dough" which is "bread dough with more shortening than usual".
 One of the differences between most Danishes, besides taste, is seen in their shape.
 A bear claw is usually filled with almond paste, and sometimes raisins, and often shaped in a semicircle with slices along the curved edge, or rectangular with partial slices along one side.
 As the dough rises, the sections separate, evoking the shape of a bear's toes, hence the name.
 A bear claw may also be a yeast doughnut in a shape similar to that of the pastry.

 Production

 A bear claw can be made by hand or by machine.
 Bear claw can be hand-made by using a bear claw cutter that was invented in 1950 by James Fennell.
 A 1948 patent describes the process of assembling the bear claw as rolling out the dough, layering filling onto it, folding the dough over, cutting small incisions to create the claw-like look, and finally cutting the dough into separate pastries.
 The pastry can be curved into a half-circle at this point, which causes the "toes" to separate.

-Health and nutrition

-Similar to other pastries, the bear claw is typically high in carbohydrates and fats.
-Example nutrition information can be seen from a version produced by the restaurant chain Panera Bread.